LGBTQIA+ Therapy in St. Petersburg, FL

 When Your Attraction Does Not Fit Neatly Into a Box

 Some people find their way here because their experience of attraction or identity does not map cleanly onto the categories they were given.
 Maybe you are bisexual, pansexual, fluid, or omnisexual.
 Maybe none of those words feel quite right yet, or all of them feel partially right, or you are still in the process of finding language that actually fits.
-Or perhaps you just know that what you feel does not fit the binary and you have never had a space to say that out loud.
+Maybe you just know that what you feel does not fit the binary and you have never had a space to say that out loud.

 People questioning, minimizing, or treating your identity as a phase — that particular exhaustion of not being fully seen in either queer or heterosexual spaces is its own kind of weight.
 Feeling like you have to choose a side, or prove something, or be more one thing and less another in order to be taken seriously.
 That kind of erasure, wherever it comes from, deserves to be named and tended.